 Mexico claimed the region in 1821 when it gained independence from Spain.
 Still lightly guarded in the 1820s outlaws, cowboys, and farmers all had a go of it in this region, Several European Americans came to claim land and establish small shipping ports in the region.
-As commerce increased Mexico tried to assert control of their territory – if I was to become a major shipping center they wanted to profit from it.
+As commerce increased Mexico tried to assert control of their territory.
 Mexicans were particularly sensitive to European Americans who had expansionist ambitions in Texas and other western territories now governed from Mexico City.
 Short of war, the Mexicans did not know how to control the region.

 As more European Americans setup businesses, a nationalist sentiment emerged in the region now called “Texas”.
 Via a complex set of events that ultimately resulted in war, European Americans convinced General Sam Houston to lead the Texas Army that conquered General Santa Ana’s Mexican forces at the Battle of San Jacinto in 1836.